ZIB-IOL/FrankWolfe.jl/README.md

 #### Other

-- Emphasis: All solvers support `emphasis` to either exploit vectorized linear algebra or be memory efficient, e.g., for extreme large-scale instances
+- Emphasis: All solvers support emphasis (parameter `emph`) to either exploit vectorized linear algebra or be memory efficient, e.g., for extreme large-scale instances
 - Various caching strategies for the lazy implementations.
 Unbounded cache sizes (can get slow), bounded cache sizes as well as early returns once any sufficient vertex is found in the cache.
+- (to come:) when the LMO can compute dual prices then the Frank-Wolfe algorithms return dual prices for the (approximately) optimal solutions (see <https://arxiv.org/abs/2101.02087>)

 ## Cool Examples